 - 1 Cup Hot Water

-- 6 oz. of Strongly Brewed Coffee ie. french press or espresso, cooled
+- 6 oz Strongly Brewed Coffee ie. french press or espresso, cooled

 Instructions